-The presence of a pet shop on every corner has gone from being an impression to a fact of the Brazilian urban landscape.
-This phenomenon is the visible face of new gold rush of a sector that continues to grow, driven by a profound cultural shift: the humanization of pets.
-According to reports from ABINPET (Brazilian Association of the Pet Products Industry) and the Pet Brasil Institute, the national pet market is expected to to earn between R$75,4 billion and R$77,3 billion in 2024, consolidating Brazil as the third largest global power in the segment.
+The presence of a pet shop on every corner has ceased to be an impression and has become a fact of the Brazilian urban landscape.
+This phenomenon is the visible face of the new gold rush in a sector that keeps growing, driven by a profound cultural shift: the humanization of pets.
+According to reports from ABINPET (Brazilian Association of the Pet Products Industry) and the Pet Brasil Institute, the national pet market is expected to generate revenue between R$ 75.4 billion and R$ 77.3 billion in 2024, solidifying Brazil as the third largest global power in the segment.

-What appears to be merely a response to the growing love for "four-legged children" hides, however, a complex and powerful business architecture.
-Behind the sale of well-being, a flourishing sophisticated data industry, designed to capture detailed information about your pet and, from there, build closed consumer ecosystems.
-The ultimate goal is not just to sell a product, but to ensure customer loyalty through โforced loyaltyโ, making switching to a competitor logistically inconvenient and psychologically costly.
+What seems to be merely a response to the growing love for “four-legged children” hides, however, a complex and powerful business architecture.
+Behind the sale of well-being thrives a sophisticated data industry, designed to capture detailed information about your pet and, from that, build closed consumption ecosystems.
+The ultimate goal is not just to sell a product, but to ensure customer loyalty through a “forced loyalty”, making the switch to a competitor logistically inconvenient and psychologically costly.

 -